-Communicating with your crew is crucial to attaining high efficiency.
+Communicating with your crew is crucial to improving productivity.
 Make sure you’re available to them as much as possible and make your project expectations clear right away.

 Meet with your crew daily to talk about objectives and receive their feedback on how things are going.
 Always keep your people informed on project needs and expectations.
 No one can get a job done well if they don’t know what’s going on.

 On the note of setting expectations, be sure to establish performance measurements for your crew.
 This can be a great motivational tool, especially when rewards are involved.

 To keep your workers on task, regularly remind them of what they’re working toward.
 Communicating this to your employees gives them a sense of purpose.

 In today’s business environment, successful contractors know that maximizing productivity and efficiency — all within tight deadlines — is key to a profitable job site.
 That’s why having access to quality material management professionals is important.

 According to the National Electrical Contractors Association (NECA), up to 40 percent of a project’s labor cost can be consumed by material handling — and that’s just labor costs.

 In an era where skilled labor shortages are business as usual, reducing labor costs with material management services is a key tactic for boosting productivity.